Lai-YT/regexp/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
 _regexp_ is a side project I wrote when learning _Compilers_.
-It's a simplified regular expression matching command line tool which converts the regular expression into an [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and then simulates the NFA using [Thompson's algorithm](https://en.wikipedia.org/wiki/Thompson%27s_construction).
+It's a command line tool for simplified [regular expression](https://en.wikipedia.org/wiki/Regular_expression) matching which converts the regular expression into an [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and simulates the NFA using [Thompson's algorithm](https://en.wikipedia.org/wiki/Thompson%27s_construction).

 ## 🏁 Getting Started <a name = "getting_started"></a>
 To try out _regexp_, clone (or download) this repo and compile the source locally.

 ### Prerequisites
-We use [GNU Make](https://www.gnu.org/software/make/) to control the generation of executable.
+We use [GNU Make](https://www.gnu.org/software/make/) to control the generation of executable and [gcc](https://gcc.gnu.org/) as the C compiler.

 ### Installing
 ```shell